-Owners shouldn’t forget to take standard security measures, ensuring their car is properly locked and keeping keys far away from doors and windows.
-This will minimise the chances a crook will be able to find and amplify the key’s signal and is general good practice, as it’ll prevent thieves from easily breaking in and swiping them.
+Owners shouldn’t forget to take standard security measures, ensuring their car is properly locked and keep keys far away from doors and windows.
+This will minimise the chances a crook will be able to find and amplify the key’s signal and is generally good practice, as it’ll prevent thieves from easily breaking in and swiping them.
 Barrs also says owners can keep their car keys in a metal tin to block signals.
 Ensure your vehicle is parked in a well-lit or secure area, properly locked and all valuables are removed.
 Once in your home or office, ensure your car keys are as far away from doors and windows as possible, preferably shut inside a drawer.

 2. Can you switch off your key?

 Richard Billyeald advises owners to investigate whether it’s possible to switch their key’s signal off, as some offer this function – though it’s not always obvious, requiring a double button press or a combination of pushes on the key.
-Check your manual to find out if your key has this function, or ask your dealer if it the system can be disabled.
+Check your manual to find out if your key has this function, or ask your dealer if the system can be disabled.

 3. Signal-blocking Faraday pouches

 Don’t assume that wrapping your key in foil will do a good enough job.
 It isn’t designed for this purpose.
-As keyless car crime has spiked, several anti-theft pouches have hit the market that are designed to block signals emitted by the key.
+As keyless car crime has spiked, several anti-theft pouches have hit the market that is designed to block signals emitted by the key.
 The idea is simple – keep your key inside the Faraday pouch when not in use, and special material will prevent a relay amplifier from picking up its unique signal and transmitting it.
 We’d recommend only buying these from a reputable outlet, however, and looking for reviews and accreditation to ensure it will work.

 4. Physical security measures

 As criminals turn to technology, many owners are resorting to low-tech physical security devices like steering wheel locks and driveways with locked gates or barriers.
-Make life difficult for thieves in this way and even if they can unlock the car, hopefully they won’t be able to drive away in it.
-Many criminals will also move on to an easier target when faced with extra security that’s time consuming and noisy to defeat.
+Make life difficult for thieves in this way and even if they can unlock the car, hopefully, they won’t be able to drive away in it.
+Many criminals will also move on to an easier target when faced with extra security that’s time-consuming and noisy to defeat.

 5. Tracking devices